-The MCL for a Market Network Service Provider (MNSP) is OSL + PM, where:

-- (a) OSL (for TOSL) is set at the value of the highest unpaid liability accrued by the MNSP in the 12 month period preceding the time of calculation; and - (b) PM (for TRP) is a value equal to 20% of the OSL.
+- (a) The MCL for a Market Network Service Provider (MNSP) is OSL + PM where, subject to paragraph (b): - (i) OSL (for T{OSL}) is set at the value of the highest unpaid liability accrued by the MNSP in the 12 month period preceding the time of calculation, disregarding the impact of reallocations; and - (ii) PM (for T{RP}) is a value equal to 20% of the OSL. - (b) The values of OSL and PM will be adjusted to account for any reallocation transactions to which the MNSP is a party, by applying the adjustment calculations relating to the values of VRD and VRC, and associated values and terms, in clause 5 (for OSL) and clause 6 (for PM).
+To avoid doubt, no adjustments are to be made in relation to estimated load (VEL) or estimated generation (VEG).